RunestoneInteractive/RunestoneServer/pip/source/Installation/installation.rst

 Summary of your regular workflow
 --------------------------------

-1. Each working session begins with a clean working directory.
+1. Each working session begins with a *clean working directory*: there should be no loose ends in your class code folder, everything should be **saved** and **committed**.
 Check to make sure that you finished your last session, by typing ``git status``.
 If it shows changed files that still need to be commited, resolve that before getting started.

-2. Pull in any code updates from the instructors, by typing ``git pull upstream master``.
+2. Pull in any code updates from the instructors, by typing ``git pull upstream master`` in the command prompt.

 3. Edit your files.